ckuburlis/homebridge-tado/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-tadoHeating`  (NPM TO BE SET UP - USE THIS GIT IN MEANTIME)
+2. Install this plugin using: `npm install -g homebridge-tadoheating`
 3. Create/update your configuration file.
 See `sample-config.json` in this repository for a sample.
 4. MAKE SURE your config.json is placed in ~/.homebridge (took me ages to work this out :( )